qunitjs/qunit/docs/QUnit/module.md

 | [`options`](#options-object) (object) | Set hook callbacks to run before or after test execution. |
 | [`nested`](#nested-scope) (function) | A scope to create nested modules and/or set hooks functionally. |

-### Description
+## Description

 You can modules organize, select, and filter tests to run.
+See [§ Example: Organizing tests](#example-organizing-tests).

 All tests inside a module will be grouped under that module.
 The test names will be preceded by the module name in the test results.
 Tests can be added to a module using the [QUnit.test](./test.md) method.